Click the hyperlink to read the following important notices:

-Disclosure of Customer Telephone Numbers, Names and Addresses
+Disclosure of Customer Telephone Numbers, Names, and Addresses

-Telephone number, name and sometimes address information is “released” by Hargray in different ways.
+Telephone number, name, and sometimes address information is “released” by Hargray in different ways.
 It is sometimes released as “lists” to entities that are entitled by law to receive the information or which have entered into contracts with Hargray to receive it.
-The information is sometimes released through the network “transactionally,” such as when your phone number and name are released through a Caller ID mechanism.
+The information is sometimes released through the network “transactionally,” such as when your phone number and name are released through a caller ID mechanism.
 Sometimes the information is provided in reports to those who are being called by you and want to know more about who is calling them and when.
 Whether a number is recognized as “published” or not will generally depend on the medium by which the number is captured and released.

 For example, a person can ask Hargray to include them in directories (that is, “publish” their number) or not.
 People can ask to not be published in directories but included in Directory Assistance (non-listed numbers).
-Or people can ask not to be either in directories or Directory Assistance (non-published).
+Or people can ask not to be listed in directories or Directory Assistance (non-published).
 All of these terms refer to a “listing” status.

 However, the telephone network does not recognize a number as published/listed or non-listed or non-published.
 Thus, the network will “pass” that number to interconnecting carriers (local, long distance, wireless) and to called parties.
 Only if the network (a) has the capability to block the number and (b) you have invoked a blocking mechanism will the called party (but not the carriers in between) be unable to see the calling number.